mikpeace/CarSalesAnalysis-Aug2024/README.md

   Provide insights of new emerging competitions and their impact on other automotive companies.

 ## Data
-  The data for this analysis is stored in the 'Data' folder.
-The CSV file 'car_sales_data_august_2024.csv' contains sales figures of car makers used as data for writing queries.
+  The data for this analysis is stored in the 'car_sales_data_august_2024.csv' file contains sales figures of car makers used as data for writing queries.
 ## Key Columns and Descriptions
   Name,